zessta/GenQ/JS_correct_incorrect.md

 ## Question 54: **Nested Checkboxes**
-Question: Implement a component with nested checkboxes where checking a parent checkbox will automatically check all of its child checkboxes and vice versa.
+Description: Implement a component with nested checkboxes where checking a parent checkbox will automatically check all of its child checkboxes and vice versa.
 If any child checkbox is unchecked, the parent should also be unchecked

 **Links:**